 You probably won’t see silicone gaskets recommended for the main door of your wood stove, primarily because their heat tolerance is lower, topping out around 500°F. However, they have their place in certain applications where extreme flexibility is the most important quality.
 If you have a part of your stove that requires a more pliable seal and isn’t exposed to the direct, intense heat of the firebox, silicone could be an option.
 For the crucial job of sealing the main door, however, you’ll want to stick with the higher temperature ratings of fiberglass or ceramic fiber to ensure safety and performance.

-How to Measure for a 3/4 Inch Gasket
+How to Measure Your Stove Door Gasket

 Getting the right measurement for your new gasket is the most important step in ensuring a perfect, airtight seal.
 While it might seem a bit technical, it’s actually a simple process you can handle in just a few minutes.
 An incorrect size can lead to an inefficient burn, smoke leaks, and even damage to your stove door glass, so taking the time to measure accurately is well worth it.
 The goal is to find a gasket that fits snugly into the channel without being too loose or too compressed.
 Let’s walk through the best ways to determine the exact size you need.

-Use Your Old Gasket as a Guide
+Start With Your Old Gasket

 Your old gasket is often the best place to start.
 Even if it’s worn out, there’s likely a section that hasn’t been completely flattened or frayed.
 Carefully remove a piece of the old gasket and find a part that isn't too worn out to get a sense of its original diameter.
 You can use a ruler or a pair of calipers to measure its thickness.
 While this method is a great starting point, keep in mind that years of compression can distort the material.
 It’s always a good idea to confirm this measurement by checking the door channel itself.

-Measure the Door's Channel Width and Depth
+Measure the Gasket Channel

 For the most accurate measurement, look at the channel in the stove door where the gasket sits.
 First, you’ll need to clean it out completely.
 Scrape away any old gasket cement and debris so you can get a clear measurement of the groove.
 Once it’s clean, use a ruler or calipers to measure the width of the channel.
 This measurement will directly correspond to the gasket diameter you need.
 Taking this extra step ensures you find the right gaskets for a secure fit, preventing any frustrating leaks down the road.

-Pro Tip: Order a Little Extra
+A Quick Tip: Always Order Extra

 Here’s a piece of advice that can save you a lot of headaches: always order more gasket material than you think you’ll need.
 It's a good idea to order about one foot more gasket than your measurement calls for, just in case.
 This extra length gives you a buffer for any miscalculations or mistakes you might make while cutting and fitting it into the channel.
 Having a little extra on hand is much better than running short and having to place another order.
 Think of it as cheap insurance against installation-day frustration.